 Brain imaging can reveal signs of brain inflammation, internal bleeding or hemorrhage, or other brain abnormalities.
 Two painless, noninvasive imaging procedures are routinely used to diagnose meningitis and encephalitis.

 Electroencephalography, or EEG, can identify abnormal brain waves by monitoring electrical activity in the brain through the skull.
-Among its many functions, EEG is used to help diagnose seizures or patterns that may suggest specific viral infections such as herpes virus.
-This painless, risk-free test can be performed in a doctor’s office or at a hospital or testing facility.
+Among its many functions, EEG is used to help diagnose seizures or patterns that may suggest specific viral infections such as herpes virus, and to detect subclinical seizures which may contribute to abnormalities in level of consciousness in critically ill individuals.

 Persons who are suspected of having meningitis or encephalitis should receive immediate, aggressive medical treatment.
 Both diseases can progress quickly and have the potential to cause severe, irreversible neurological damage.

 Early treatment of bacterial meningitis is important to its outcome, with antibiotics that can cross the protective blood-brain lining.
 Appropriate antibiotic treatment for most types of meningitis can reduce the risk of dying from the disease to below 15 percent.

 Infected sinuses may need to be drained.
 Corticosteroids such as prednisone may be ordered to relieve brain pressure and swelling and to prevent hearing loss that is common in patients with Haemophilus influenza meningitis.
 Lyme disease is treated with intravenous antibiotics.